 The family Coenobitidae is comprised of only two genera, Birgus and Coenobita.
 Both genera wear abandoned mollusk shells as protection after breaching land.
 B. latro only carries a protective shell for the first two years.
 Coenobita carry a protective shell for their entire life on land and will die from dessication in less than two weeks without a shell.
 The shell allows land hermit crabs to carry life sustaining water with them.

 The Birgus genera includes one species: B. latro, the robber crab or coconut crab.

-Coenobita is a bit more complicated but the general consensus is that there are probably 11 valid species which we are covering on this website.
+Coenobita is a bit more complicated but the general consensus is that there are probably 15 valid species which we are covering on this website (two new species are rumored to be named in 2021).
 Literature regarding the species is very confused as a result of synonymy and misidentification.

 This page will cover the characteristics common to the Coenobitidae family with a focus on Coenobita.
 There exists physical differences among the Coenobita species.
 Birgus latro has their own page where all information will be compiled.

 Coen comes from the Greek word koinobion or koinos that means common.